iks3000/next-graphql-dogs/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## About Dog Images

+The application now uses the **Dog API** (https://dog.ceo/dog-api/) to display random, high-quality dog images.
+This API provides:

+- **Random dog images** - Each time you visit the page, you'll see different dog photos
+- **High-quality photos** - Professional dog photography from various breeds
+- **Reliable service** - Free, stable API with good uptime
+- **Fast loading** - Optimized images with proper caching

+**Previous solution:**

+- Initially used static images from `ohspets.shelterbuddy.com` which became unavailable
+- Replaced with Unsplash placeholder images (all showing the same dog)
+- Now uses dynamic Dog API for variety and reliability

+**Current implementation:**

+- Each dog gets a unique random image from Dog API
+- Fallback to Unsplash image if Dog API is unavailable
+- Error handling ensures images always display
+- Images are loaded dynamically on both main page and individual dog pages

 ## Learn More

 To learn more about Next.js, take a look at the following resources: